Conor Burke (baseball): Playing career

-Burke attended St. Dominic High School, in Oyster Bay, New York and played college baseball at Suffolk County Community College and Guilford Technical Community College.
-As a sophomore at Guilford Tech, Burke batted .194 with one homerun and 2 RBI.
+Burke attended St. Dominic High School, in Oyster Bay, New York, where he was named Catholic HS All Long island.
+Afterwards he played college baseball at Suffolk County Community College and Guilford Technical Community College.
+As a sophomore at Guilford Tech, Burke batted .294 with one homerun and 12 RBI.
 For his final two years of college baseball, Burke transferred to Queens College.
-As a junior, Burke batted .252 with one homerun and 12 RBI.
+As a junior, Burke batted .282 with two homeruns and 18 RBI.

 Coaching career

 Immediately following the conclusion of his playing career, Burke joined the coaching staff of his alma mater, Queens College.
 For the 2014 season, Burke joined the staff at Concordia College (New York).
 He made another move prior to the start of the 2015 season, joining Adelphi University working with their infielders and outfielders.
 He landed his first NCAA Division I job in the summer of 2015, joining Steve Trimper's staff at Maine.
-When Trimper left for Stetson the following summer, new head coach Nick Derba retained Burke on his staff.
+When Trimper left for Stetson the following summer, new head coach Nick Derba retained Burke on his staff and named him Recruiting Coordinator.
 On August 29, 2019, he joined the coaching staff at Dartmouth.

 On August 19, 2021, Burke was named the head baseball coach of the Iona Gaels.